doanvalerie/pokemini-website/docs/description.md

 ```

 We also use the `cc3200tool` to write to flash memory, ensuring that our project
 is stand-alone.
-As mentioned in Lab 1 ("Development Tools Tutorial and Lab
+As mentioned in lab 1 ("Development Tools Tutorial and Lab
 Introduction"), we run the following command to write `pokemon-go.bin` to
 `/sys/mcuimg.bin`.
 After the program has been written to non-volatile memory,
 the application will run once the LaunchPad is connected to power.
 Pressing the